Quasinormal mode/grey-body factor correspondence for Kerr black holes: Theoretical framework

-} Here, $\omega _{0} $ and $\omega _{1}$ are the frequencies of the fundamental mode and first overtone, respectively.
-We emphasize that the derivation of the higher-order corrections in \cite{Konoplya:2024lir} relies only on the generic WKB expansion of a one-dimensional Schrödinger-type equation with a single potential barrier, and does not assume any specific functional form of the effective potential.
-Since the Kerr perturbation equation, after the GSN transformation, falls into the same class of equations with a short-ranged, single-peaked effective potential, the structure of the higher-order WKB corrections remains unchanged.
-The only Kerr-specific input enters through the numerical values of the QNM frequencies $\omega _{0} $ and $\omega _{1}$.
-Nevertheless, the validity of this extension is ultimately justified a posteriori by the excellent agreement with exact numerical GBFs \cite{Konoplya:2024vuj,Pedrotti:2025idg}.
+We emphasize that the derivation of the higher-order corrections in \cite{Konoplya:2024lir} relies only on the generic WKB expansion of a one-dimensional Schr\"odinger-type equation with a single potential barrier, and does not assume any specific functional form of the effective potential.
+Since the Kerr perturbation equation, after the GSN transformation, falls into the same class of one-dimensional Schrödinger-type equations with a short-ranged effective potential and the standard single-barrier structure required by the WKB matching procedure.
+Both the QNM frequencies and the GBF parameter $\K$ are governed by the same WKB equation \eqref{GBFQNMcondi}, the only difference being which quantity is regarded as input.
+In the eikonal regime, after expanding the effective potential as in Eq. \eqref{vlargel}, one may derive analytic expressions for $\omega_0$, $\omega_1$ and $\K$ in terms of the same set of expansion coefficients and their derivatives.
+Eliminating these coefficients in favor of $\omega_0$ and $\omega_1$ then yields Eqs. \eqref{6thfm}-\eqref{delta3}.
+Therefore, the final form of these relations does not depend on the specific functional form of the Kerr effective potential, provided that the WKB equation \eqref{GBFQNMcondi} and the eikonal expansion \eqref{vlargel} are valid.
+Nevertheless, the validity of this extension is ultimately justified {\em a posteriori} by the excellent agreement with exact numerical GBFs \cite{Konoplya:2024vuj,Pedrotti:2025idg}.